The Author: Roger Wade writes the Maldives Water Villa Resort Guide.

 Even the smallest 56 water villas here are huge, at 969 sq ft (90 m²), so there’s plenty of room to spread out.
-The largest class of water villas come with 24-hour personalized butler service, but everyone on the island is well taken care of.
+The largest class of water villas come with 24-hour personalized butler service.

-Some might think it sounds decadent, but each of the 57 huge water villas at the Contance Halaveli Resort comes complete with its own plunge pool on its private deck overlooking the crystal-clear lagoon below.
+Each of the 57 huge water villas at the Contance Halaveli Resort has its own plunge pool on its private deck overlooking the crystal-clear lagoon below.
 Obviously not a good choice for toddlers (most resorts don’t allow very young children in water villas anyway), but a perfect choice for older kids and their parents.

-This highly-rated resort also has a large main swimming pool as well as a sandy beach suitable for swimming.
-Of course there’s a Kids’ Club, and also pedal boats, beach volleyball, and excellent snorkeling.
+This highly-rated resort also has a large main swimming pool as well as a sandy beach perfect for swimming.
+Of course there’s a kids’ club, and also pedal boats, beach volleyball, and excellent snorkeling.